 SMA impacts individuals across a range of ages – from infants and children to teens and adults – with varying levels of severity.
 The most severe form, infantile onset SMA (also known as Type 1), affects newborns and infants and can lead to paralysis and prevent infants from performing the basic functions of life, such as swallowing or holding up their heads.
 Later-onset SMA (Types 2 and 3) is most common among teens and adults, who may experience significant muscle weakness and disability, such as the inability to stand or walk independently.

-Spinal muscular atrophy is caused by a mutation in both copies of the SMN2 gene, a gene responsible for making the survival motor neuron 1 (SMN1) gene.
+Spinal muscular atrophy is caused by a mutation in both copies of the survival motor neuron 1 (SMN1) gene.
 Loss of the SMN1 protein is partially compensated by expression of SMN2, a highly similar gene.
 Therefore, individuals with SMA who have two copies of the SMN2 gene, are most likely to develop infantile-onset SMA, while those with three or four copies are most likely to develop later-onset SMA.

 Previously, individuals with SMA and their families had no treatment options.
 This changed in December 2016 when Biogen received U.S. Food and Drug Administration (FDA) approval for a therapy to treat SMA.
 The therapy has since been approved in the European Union, Japan, Brazil, and other regions globally, and has helped thousands of patients around the world to date.